The-OpenROAD-Project-Attic/PEX/docs/inference_instructions.md

 make inference
 ```

-The output of the flow can be found in the output folder by the name of <design_name>.spef.
+The output of the flow can be found in the output directory by the name of <design_name>.spef.